About the NAVHDA Registry

 - Any name, which, if brought to the attention of the Committee, and in the opinion of the Committee, is considered to be misleading or confusing or is considered unsuitable as a kennel name.

 - Exceeds fifteen characters and spaces.

-- Kennel names can not contain any initials that are commonly used titles, the words .com or .net
+- Kennel names can not contain any initials that are commonly used titles, for example VC, UT, UPT, NA, or the words .com or .net

 Expiration of a Kennel Registration